I’m currently a Data Scientist at PACCAR.

 During my Physics PhD at the University of Idaho, I performed research on the dynamics of moons and rings in the outer Solar system.

 My first two papers focused on the Saturn system.
 My third paper then explored the systems of Uranus and Neptune.

 My first scientific paper dealt with energy conservation in co-rotation resonances, with a focus on Saturn’s Aegaeon ring arc.

 Next I studied co-orbital satellite systems.
 I won an award for this research in 2019.
 My second scientific paper makes applications of my findings to phenomena in Saturn’s innermost ringlet.

-I’m offering a crash course in Astronomy to anyone who wished to register in April-May 2021, and I may do this again in the future.
-Registrants were given access to my 16 video lectures (about 6 hours of content) and you will be invited to engage in discussion during 7 live video chat sessions.
-Email me if you wish to guarantee that I save you a spot!
+I offered a crash course in Astronomy to anyone who wished to register in April-May 2021, and I may do this again in the future.
+Registrants were given access to my 16 video lectures (about 6 hours of content) and were invited to engage in discussion during 7 live video chat sessions.
+Email me if you wish to find out when I offer this course again!

 I did my undergraduate studies in Physics, with a technical option in Astrophysics, and a second major in Philosophy, at the University of Illinois at Urbana-Champaign.

 I also have a background in Philosophy and Humanities.
 Before transferring to UIUC, I spent eleven years, starting with high school, in a formation program to become a Catholic missionary priest.
 Even though I decided in the end that taking another career path made more sense for me, my adventures and experiences during those years, which I spent in the northeastern United States, Mexico, and Italy, have in large part made me who I am today.
 I wouldn’t trade my unique path in life for any other.